econya/less_curse/README.md

 ## Usage

-TODO: Write usage instructions here
+See the examples folder for now.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bundle` to install dependencies.
+You can also run `bundle console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/lesscurse.
+Bug reports and pull requests are welcome on GitHub at https://github.com/econya/less_curse.